KsNewSpace/Parallax_MaskKSC/README.md

 ## Optional

-For a plug and play solution your KSC should have the same size as mine.
-I provide my Sigma settings file seperately.
+For a true plug and play solution your KSC should have the same size as mine (2.7x).
+I provide my Sigma and Parallax settings files separately.

 - [KSCEnhanced](https://forum.kerbalspaceprogram.com/topic/225356-ksc-enhanced/)
 - [SigmaDimensions](https://github.com/Sigma88/Sigma-Dimensions) using my 2.7x settings.cfg